ymlasu/NASA_ULI_InfoFusion/src/NATS/Client/README.txt

 The config file is located at data/nats.config
 Two required required parameters are:
 1. Hostname/IP address of the target NATS server to connect to.
+   If NATS client is to connect to different machine, please set correct host name or IP address.
 2. Port number to connect to(default: 2017)